All hogs raised for Hickory Nut Gap Meats (HNGM) must meet these standards:

 7.4 Hickory Nut Gap Meats may purchase whole hogs and various cuts from approved vendors that meet all protocol requirements and 3rd party audits to fill gaps in the supply chain.

-8.1 Hogs must be raised in an environmentally safe manner that adheres to all county, state, and federal standards.
+8.1 Livestock must be raised in an environmentally safe manner that adheres to all county, state, and federal standards.

-8.2 Farmers must have manure management procedures in place that enhance or do not degrade the quality of the environment, animal health, and public health.
+8.2 Farmers must use pasture management techniques that enhance the quality of the environment, animal health, and public health.

 - Animal Record Keeping